0xAdiyat/CoinPulse-UI-Kit/README.md

 ## Disclaimer 🚧

-The project is under development,`feel free to star the project` if you want to support me and be notify to the major update of the development.
-Feel free to contribute.
+The project is under development, `feel free to star the project` if you want to support me and be notify to the major update of the development.
+And also any contributions are welcome.

 ## Screenshots